AetiasHax/ph/README.md

 assembly code by hand. **The repository only contains code.** To build the ROM, you must own an existing copy of the game to extract assets from.

-**Note:** The project can build a ROM, but it doesn't match the original ROM yet.
-Furthermore, it only targets the European version, and other versions might be supported later.
+**Note:** The project only targets the European version, and other versions might be supported later.

 ## How to install
 See [INSTALL.md](INSTALL.md) for instructions on how to install the project.